South Bank’s Brutalist Architecture in Photos

 South Bank's Brutalist architecture.
 National Theatre, Purcell Rooms, Hayward Gallery, Royal Festival Hall,

-Love it or hate it, South Bank‘s iconic Brutalist architecture is an undoubted cultural favourite and a surefire hit with tourists.
-This landmark arts and culture centre has the prescence of a fortress or kingdom within itself; a cluster of landmark bulky, blocky buildings designed by avant-garde 1960s architects.
+Love it or hate it, South Bank‘s iconic Brutalist architecture is an undoubted cultural curiosity and a surefire hit with tourists.
+This landmark arts and culture centre has the look of a fortress or kingdom within itself and owes its foreboding blocky presence to the vision of a group of leftfield 1960s architects.
 And talking of fortresses, some of the buildings have more than a passing resemblance to castles against the skyline.

 Here’s some of the most eye-catching.
 Do you recognise any?